SharedStake/SIPs/SIPS/sip-1.md

 ## What is an SIP?

-SIP stands for Yearn Improvement Proposal, it has been adapted from the YIP (Yearn Improvement Proposal).
+SIP stands for Yearn Improvement Proposal, it has been adapted from the YIP (Yearn Improvement Proposal) which was also derived heavily from the SIP Synthetix Improvement Proposal document in many places.
 The purpose of this process is to ensure changes to Yearn are transparent and well governed.
 An SIP is a design document providing information to the Yearn community about a proposed change to the system.
 The author is responsible for building consensus within the community and documenting dissenting opinions.

 ## SIP Rationale